 Although Lyft is very popular, it needs a big boost in users to come close to Uber market share.

-- Uber is currently banned in four European and two Asian countries as well as in some parts of the United States, Canada, and Australia.
+7. Uber is currently banned in several European and Asian countries as well as in some parts of the United States, Canada, and Australia.

 (Source: Tech Trends)

 To be more precise, you can’t use Uber in Bulgaria, Denmark, Italy, Hungary, China, Taiwan, Austin, Alaska, and Northern Australia.

 8. When it comes to Uber statistics by city, New York is the busiest for Uber drivers.

 Ride-sharing drivers who work in NYC have the highest earnings.
 According to HyreCar, other top metro areas for Uber drivers include San Francisco, San Diego, San Jose, and Miami.

 9. Uber was conceived in Paris in 2008, but the company’s first ride took place in San Francisco a year later.

 The first international Uber ride happened in the French capital in 2011.
 A year later, the service was launched in London.
 In 2013 Uber entered Mexico City and Taipei City, and in 2014 the company added the African cities of Lagos (Nigeria) and Nairobi (Kenya).